adumont/adumont.github.io/calculators.md

 ## HP 42s

 The 42s was the successor of the 41C computer.
+It was the high-end scientific programmable calculator of the Pioneer series.

+![](../assets/img/hp42s.jpg)

 I acquired this HP-42s in 2021.
 It was manufactured in Singapore in April 1992.

-![](../assets/img/hp42s.jpg)

 ## HP 50g